All Episodes

 Even if it's true, you are not supposed to bring it up.

-Because one of the authors in his doctoral dissertation wrote that immigrants have lower IQs than Native America.
+So the entire Heritage Report on immigration that disagreed with the Senate Gang of Eight plan under assault now, because one of the authors in his doctoral dissertation wrote that immigrants have lower IQs than Native Americans.

-And they don't dispute that in the USA Today piece.
+And they don't dispute that.

-As far as I read, they don't dispute that.
+In the USA Today piece, as far as I read, they don't dispute that.

-Well, maybe in uh a different era, yeah.
+Well, maybe in a different era, yeah.

 But not today.

-You're not even supposed to talk about this.
+But today, no, you're not even supposed to talk about this.

 We're supposed to reach out.

-In fact, the lower the IQ, the more welcoming we are to be, to show how good we are and compassionate and how understanding.
+In fact, the lower the IQ, the more welcoming we are to be to show how good we are and compassionate and how understanding.

 The lower the IQ, the more welcoming we should be.